xipki/xipki/assemblies/xipki-setup/src/assembly/unfiltered/INSTALL.md

 Set the environment variable `JAVA_HOME` to the root directory of JRE/JDK installation.

 ## Prepare Tomcat Configuration, Keys and certificates for the Communication between XiPKI Components
+1. (Optional) If you use database other than H2, PostgreSQL, MariaDB and MySQL:
+   Download the JDBC driver to the folder `xipki-ca/tomcat/lib`.
-1. (Optional) Only if you use existing Keys and Certificates Copy the file `setup/keycerts.json` and folder `setup/keycerts` from old XiPKI folder to `setup`.
+2. (Optional) Only if you use existing Keys and Certificates Copy the file `setup/keycerts.json` and folder `setup/keycerts` from old XiPKI folder to `setup`.
    Make sure the file `setup/keycerts.json` in the old XiPKI folder is the same as the new one.
-2. Adapt the file `setup/conf.json`
+3. Adapt the file `setup/conf.json`
    - all passwords shall be changed
    - organization, ca.name, ca.alias should be changed
    - others: changed if differs from your settings.
-3. Execute:
+4. Execute:
     `./prepare.sh`

 ## Install CA Server